vamsi21-uv/-IPL-2026-Analytics/README.md

 # -IPL-2026-Analytics
 End-to-end IPL 2026 analytics project — ETL, SQL, Python
-# 🏏 IPL Squad Intelligence & Team Building Analytics
+# 🏏 IPL Squad Performance Analytics

 ## About This Project

-I'm a fresher learning data analytics and this is one of my first end-to-end projects.
+I'm a fresher learning data analytics and  built this project to go beyond tutorials and work on something that felt like actual analyst work.
 The idea was simple — instead of working on a generic dataset, I wanted to build something that felt like real analyst work.

 So I picked a problem: how does an IPL franchise decide who to buy at auction?
 I sourced real ball-by-ball data, built